zeldhash/zeldhash-parser/README.md

 max_batch_size_mb = 256       # default: 10

 [rollblock]
-user = "mhin"                 # change this in production password = "mhin"             # change this in production port = 9443
+user = "zeld"                 # change this in production password = "zeld"             # change this in production port = 9443
 shards_count = 16
 thread_count = 4
 initial_capacity = 100_000_000  # default: 5_000_000
 ```

 The embedded rollblock server binds to `127.0.0.1` with basic authentication.
-By default it uses the `mhin`/`mhin` credentials on port `9443`; change these via `--rollblock_user`, `--rollblock_password`, and `--rollblock_port`.
+By default it uses the `zeld`/`zeld` credentials on port `9443`; change these via `--rollblock_user`, `--rollblock_password`, and `--rollblock_port`.
 The parser emits a startup warning when the defaults are still in use.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                       mhinparser                            │
+│                       zeldhash-parser                            │
 ├─────────────────────────────────────────────────────────────┤
 │  ┌─────────────┐  ┌─────────────┐  ┌─────────────────────┐  │
-│  │  protoblock │  │ mhinprotocol│  │     rollblock       │  │
+│  │  protoblock │  │ zeldhash_protocol│  │     rollblock       │  │
 │  │  ───────────│  │  ───────────│  │  ─────────────────  │  │
-│  │  Fast block │  │  MHIN       │  │  UTXO store with    │  │
+│  │  Fast block │  │  ZELD       │  │  UTXO store with    │  │
 │  │  fetching & │  │  protocol   │  │  instant rollback   │  │
 │  │  processing │  │  logic      │  │  support            │  │
 │  └─────────────┘  └─────────────┘  └─────────────────────┘  │